No3Mc/Parkie/README.md

-# Parkie | Documentation for this project: <https://github.com/P4RKI3/.github/wiki>
+# Parkie | English and Urdu Documentation for this project: <https://github.com/P4RKI3/.github/wiki>

 **Note:** Wiki is public so `AVOID POSTING CODE THERE`.